How To Make A Super Bouncy Ball

-Yes, you can make your own homemade bouncy balls for awesome science, chemistry, sensory play, and anytime activity with the kiddos.
-Bursting with color and glitter, this DIY bouncy ball recipe hits the nail on the head for a must-try slime making activity.
+Make homemade bouncy balls for fabulous science and sensory play!
+This DIY bouncy ball recipe hits the nail on the head for a must-try slime making activity.
 Bouncy balls are a cool variation of our homemade slime, and everyone needs to try making homemade slime at least once.
-Our easy to make bouncy balls are perfect for every kid!

 Pin